fkr4eng/stafo/data/formalized_statements0.md

 - // snippet(13)
 - There is a relation: 'is subset of'.
-- The type of argument1 of 'subset' is 'set'.
+- The type of argument1 of 'is subset of' is 'set'.
-- The type of argument2 of 'subset' is 'set'.
+- The type of argument2 of 'is subset of' is 'set'.
 - 'is subset of' has the associated LaTeX notation `$arg1 \subseteq arg2$`.
 - 'is subset of' has the alternative associated LaTeX notation `$arg2 \supseteq arg1$`.
 - // for 'subset' no defining formula is given